Triple negative breast cancer is a type of breast cancer. Around 15 out of 100 (around 15%) breast cancers are of this type.

 - a mammogram (an x-ray of the breasts)

-Depending on your age and whether other family members have had breast cancer, your doctor might refer you for gene testing.
-This is to find out if there is a fault (mutation) in the BRCA cancer gene.
+Your doctor might also refer you for genetic testing.
+This is to find out if there is a fault in the BRCA genes.

 Treatment for triple negative breast cancer